GeoMOER/geoAI/docs/units/_unit03/unit03-03-01_EX_FFS.md

                 tuneLength = 1,
                 ntree = 50)

-stopCluster(cl)

 ffsmodel
 saveRDS(ffsmodel, "ffsmodel.RDS")

 ```

-Now predict the tree species again and compare the results as well as the selected variables to the results you achieved in unit 03.
+Now predict the tree species again and compare the results as well as the selected variables to the results you achieved with the traditional random forest model.
 What are differences, similarities and peculiarities?
 {: .notice--primary}